Frequently asked questions

-DynConD is useful for a variety of desktop or mobile apps and applications: business, finance, education, government, health, social networks, games, entertainment, advertising, information services, streaming services, real-time applications, database access, IoT, VR, web hosting, cloud computing, VPS...
+DynConD is useful for a variety of desktop or mobile apps and applications: business, finance, education, government, health, social networks, games, entertainment, advertising, information services, streaming services, real-time applications, database access, IoT, VR, AI, web hosting, cloud computing, VPS...

 How do I start using DynConD?